 - G. If direct product contamination occurs, IPP are to verify that the establishment implements corrective actions, including product control actions, that meet the requirements of 9 CFR 416.15.
 The establishment may need to re-evaluate the effectiveness of its Sanitation SOPs and modify them if they are no longer effective in preventing direct contamination or adulteration of product.
 If direct product contamination poses a food safety hazard, IPP are to verify that the establishment implements corrective actions, including product control actions, that meet the requirements of 9 CFR 417.3(b).
-These corrective actions include a reassessment to determine whether the unforeseen hazard should be incorporated into the HACCP plan. - H. If IPP determine that a SPS noncompliance is because of the establishment's systemic or repetitive failure to maintain sanitary conditions, they are to document noncompliance with 9 CFR 416.1 in addition to the specific applicable SPS regulation.
+These corrective actions include a reassessment to determinewhether the unforeseen hazard should be incorporated into the HACCP plan. - H. If IPP determine that a SPS noncompliance is because of the establishment's systemic or repetitive failure to maintain sanitary conditions, they are to document noncompliance with 9 CFR 416.1 in addition to the specific applicable SPS regulation.
+IPP are to notify their supervisors when repetitive noncompliances or systemic problems are documented.